khakhalin/carsharing101/README.md

 * Extract "flatter city" into a method (have a post-processing option)
 * Extract "identify rentals" into a method - it's getting way too long
 * Do we want to add at least some unit tests?
-* Do we want an integration test that calculates city financials in 2-3 different ways, and checks that the stats are fully consistent?
+* Do we want an integration test that calculates city financials in 2-3 different ways, and checks that the stats are consistent?

 # Notebooks